Electricity sector in Denmark: Sources

+Wind

 Denmark invested in the wind power development in the 1970s and has had the highest wind share in the world ever since; wind produced the equivalent of 42% of Denmark's total electricity consumption in 2015.
 Danish consumption of wind turbine generated electricity is the highest in the world per person: 1,218 kWh in 2009.
 Denmark produced more wind power per person in Denmark in 2009 than either Spain or the UK produced nuclear power per person in their respective countries.

+In 2022, Denmark led all International Energy Agency (IEA) member countries in wind energy utilization for electricity generation, holding a 54% share, notably above the IEA average of 13%.
+The country's dedication to wind power, coupled with the expansion of other renewable energies, significantly reduced the carbon intensity of its electricity production to 92 grams of CO2 per kilowatt-hour (g CO2/kWh).

+Coal

+In 2022, Denmark generated 34 TWh of electricity with coal.
+Over the preceding decade, there was a significant change in the composition of its electricity generation, with the share of coal decreasing from 43% to 13%.

+Natural gas

+Over the last twenty years, Denmark has seen a significant reduction in natural gas production, declining from 30% in 2005 to 13% in 2022.
+In parallel, the utilization of natural gas for electricity generation has dropped from 24% to 3%, and its contribution to the Total Energy Supply (TES) has decreased from 23% to 9%.

+Oil

+In 2022, oil made up 37% of Denmark's TES, aligning with the International Energy Agency's (IEA) average of 35%.
+The share of oil in Denmark's energy supply has been consistent over the past decade.
+Although it represents a notable portion of the overall energy mix, oil's contribution to electricity generation has been minimal since 2005, contributing less than 0.9% to the country's total electricity production in 2022.

 Gross electricity consumption & production in GWh with renewables share

 Consumption

 According to Nordel annual statistics Denmark's total electricity consumption totaled 36,392 GWh in 2006.
 Consumption increased about 3% in the period from 2001 to 2006 (in the same time-frame Sweden saw a 3% reduction, Norway a 2% reduction and Finland a 10% increase).